4 Mistakes People Make When Choosing a Pair of Ice Skates

 Not Choosing the Right Fit

 Buying shoes and skates are two completely different things.
 While you can get away with choosing a pair of shoes based on size only, choosing the optimal fit is essential when picking skates.
-An ill-fitting pair of skates puts you at a much higher risk for injury, which is not something you necessarily have to worry about when buying a regular pair of shoes.
+This chart for hockey skate sizing will give you all the ins and outs on what to look for in perfect fitting skates, as an ill-fitting pair puts you at a much higher risk for injury, which is not something you necessarily have to worry about when buying a regular pair of shoes.

 A pair that is too loose may cause ankle injuries, for instance.
 Skates that are too tight can also get very uncomfortable and affect performance.
 The best thing you can do is try the skates yourself first and figure out your size.
 If you were thinking about buying skates online, try a few in-store so you know your size; you’ll then be able to find skates online with the perfect fit.